hiseba/free-dict/README.md

 Intro
 ---

-Compilation of Free Dictionaries and their sources.
+Compilation of Free Bilingual and Multilingual Dictionaries.

 ### How To Contribute